-IPHRP measures the change in price tenants face when renting residential property from private landlords, thereby allowing a comparison between the prices tenants are charged in the current month as opposed to the same month in the previous year.
+IPHRP measures the change in price tenants' face when renting residential property from private landlords, thereby allowing a comparison between the prices tenants are charged in the current month as opposed to the same month in the previous year.
 The index does not measure the change in newly advertised rental prices only, but reflects price changes for all private rental properties.

 IPHRP is released as an experimental statistic.
 This is a new official statistic undergoing evaluation and therefore it is recommended that caution is exercised when drawing conclusions from the published data as the index is likely to be further developed.
 Once the methodology is tested and assessed, and the publication meets user needs, the IPHRP will be assessed against the Code of Practice for Official Statistics to achieve National Statistic status.
-A complete description of the methodology and the sources used is included in the article Index of Private Housing Rental Prices - Historical Series along with the January 2015 article explaining improvements to the price methodology.
+A complete description of the methodology and the sources used is included in the article Index of Private Housing Rental Prices-Historical Series.
+Further details regarding Improvements to the IPHRP price collection methodology can be found in the January 2015 article.

 The IPHRP is constructed using administrative data.
-That is, the index makes use of data that is already collected for other purposes in order to estimate rental prices.
-The sources of private rental prices are Valuation Office-Agency (VOA), Scottish Government (SG) and Welsh Government (WG).
-All three organisations deploy rental officers to collect the price paid for privately rented properties.
-The sources of expenditure weights are Department for Communities and Local Government (DCLG), Scottish Government, Welsh Government and VOA.
-DCLG produces estimates of the private rental dwelling stock for England and its regions.
-Scottish Government and Welsh Government produce estimates of private rental dwelling stock for Scotland and Wales.
+That is, the index makes use of data that are already collected for other purposes in order to estimate rental prices.
+The sources of private rental prices are Valuation Office Agency (VOA), Scottish government (SG) and Welsh government (WG).
+All 3 organisations deploy rental officers to collect the price paid for privately rented properties.
+The sources of expenditure weights are Department for Communities and Local Government (DCLG), SG, WG and VOA.

 DCLG produces estimates of the private rental dwelling stock for England and its regions.
-Scottish Government and Welsh Government produce estimates of private rental dwelling stock for Scotland and Wales.
+SG and WG produce estimates of private rental dwelling stock for Scotland and Wales.

-3. Great Britain rental prices
+Great Britain rental prices